Art Therapy Degree and Career Snapshot

 As an art therapist, you’ll use the process of making art to help your patients express themselves, achieve insight, resolve conflicts, gain confidence, and find physical and mental healing.

 Your art therapy training will allow you to work with diverse populations.
 You patients might include:

 - People suffering from a range of mental health issues such as anxiety, depression, bi-polar disorder, schizophrenia, etc.

 - Victims of abuse

 - People who have experienced significant trauma

 - People with psychological issues related to neurological difficulties or physical illness

 Where Art Therapists Work

-After graduating from art therapy school, you'll be able to work in a wide variety of settings.
-Here are some of your employment options:
+After graduating with a degree specializing in art therapy, you’ll be able to work in a wide variety of settings.
+Here are some employment options:

 - Private practice